ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 - IANA bootstrap Service Registry
 - DNS TXT records

 **R7.2** An RPP server MUST publish a service discovery document in the well-known directory, described in [@!RFC5785].
-This document contains structured machine readable information that is required or useful for the client to be able to generate valid RPP requests.
+This document contains structured machine-readable information that is required or useful for the client to be able to generate valid RPP requests.
 The information may contain, but is not limited to:

 - Available services,
 - Used Extensions